Starcounter/Docs/docs/topic-guides/blendable-web-apps/client-side-stack.md

 ## Client side libraries distributed with Starcounter

 The `StaticFiles` folder from Starcounter installation is automatically served as a static content folder.
 When Starcounter server receives a request for a static file, it searches for the file in all of the static content folders.
-The project folder has higher priority over internal folder.
+The project folder has a higher priority than the internal folder.

 See the file `ClientFiles\bower-list.txt` in your Starcounter installation directory (usually `C:\Program Files\Starcounter`) for the list of client side libraries bundled with your Starcounter instance, including their version numbers.